 When areas of tissue in the body are damaged or destroyed, the body tries to replace them with new tissue by producing cells capable of creating new tissue.

 When a tissue like bone is broken, both its cells and its blood vessels may be injured.
-The body is prepared to heal minor injuries like these, so when trauma occurs the body works to stop any blood letting by clotting, and then starts producing new cells to replace the damaged ones.
+The body is prepared to heal minor injuries like these, so when trauma occurs the body works to stop any blood loss by clotting.
+Then the body starts producing new cells to replace the damaged ones.
 These new cells are produced in several places in the body, the main one being the marrow in the center of the bone.
-They travel through the body to the damage site and become new tissue.
-Also, the body builds new thin blood vessels, called capillaries, to bring nutrients and oxygen to the new cells.
+They travel through the body to the damaged site and become new tissue.
+The body also builds new thin blood vessels, called capillaries, to bring nutrients and oxygen to the new cells.

 Cells, Tissues, and Organs

 All living things are made of cells.
-Plants, birds, and bacteria are all made of cells.
+Humans, plants, birds, and bacteria are all made of cells.

 One Cell or Many Millions – The Complexity of Life